wp-media/engineering-handbook/technical_standards/node/db.md

 # Database Management

-Effective database management is critical for building reliable, performant Node.js applications.
+Effective database management is critical for building reliable, performant and understandable Node.js applications.
 This guide outlines our recommended approach to database connections, data access layers, and migrations in Node.js applications.

 ## Database Connection

 We encourage a simple, direct approach to database connectivity, starting with plain SQL queries and adding abstractions only when necessary.
 We believe that having a good understanding of the database behavior is key to building a reliable and scalable application.
-Abstractions through tools like ORM can be beneficial for complex apps and developers with a good understanding of the underlying logic, but they can be detrimental for simpler projects without advanced needs of DB usage.
+Abstractions through tools like ORM can be beneficial for complex apps and developers with a good understanding of the underlying logic, but they can be detrimental for simpler projects without advanced needs of database usage.

 ### Using Plain SQL with node-postgres